 Claire M. Abbott was born and raised in Wabasha and is a graduate of St. Felix High School.
 She later graduated from Metropolitan State University with a BA degree in sociology and juvenile justice.
 She is the chairman of her women’s unit at church and is active in the Wabasha chapter of the Isaac Walton League of America.
 She works as a homemaker, a gardener for several homes and helps her husband, Jim, with the funeral services.

 She enjoys travelling, gardening, riding her bike and spending time outdoors and spending time with her family.
-She and Jim have three children, Riley, Hallie (Dan) Patterson, and Jillian and two grandchildren, Henry and Ivy Patterson.
+She and Jim have three children, Riley, Hallie (Dan) Patterson, and Jillian and three grandchildren, Henry and Ivy Patterson and Magnus Jevne.